virtual-labs/exp-sand-replacement-method-nitk/experiment/aim.md

-To determine the field or in-situ density of Soil by the Sand Replacement Method.
+To determine the field or in-situ density of soil by the sand replacement method.